sprucelabsai/developer.spruce.ai/getting-started.md

 -   `.gitignore` - Files we don't want included in version control.
 -   `.nvmrc` - For user with [nvm](https://github.com/creationix/nvm) so we can always be using the same version of node.
 -   `.travis.yml` - Continuous integration with [Travis CI](https://travis-ci.org).
--   `package.json` - Dependencies n' such.
+-   `package.tson` - Dependencies n' such.
 -   `README.md` - Readme about your skill.

 # What's Next?